rancher/rio/docs/continuous-deployment.md

         ssh_key_path[]: $(type the path to your ssh private key)
         ```

-    2. Create workload pointing to your repo using ssh checkout.
+    2. Tell rio to do ssh checkout from git.
 For example:
         `rio run --build-clone-secret gitcredential-ssh -p 8080 git@github.com:example/example.git`